 Though it does not appear that he used them against the Welsh, Henry had, at an earlier date, Flemish mercenaries sent to him by Count Robert of Flanders, as is evident from a convention made between him and the Count in 1101, by which the Count was in certain circumstances to send 500 soldiers, for which the Count was to receive 500 silver Marks every year 3).
-There is still a marked difference between the men of Tenby and Gower and their Celtic neighbours 4); those of Gower or Gwyr yet preserve to a great extent their distinctiveness in dress, custom and language5), their language being a barbarous English spoken by the mixed posterity of the English, Flemish and Norman soldiers who conquered the country in the 12th century 6).
-That those Flemings in Wales were not all fighting men is evident from the pages of Giraldus Cambrensis, who calls them "gens cambrensibus inimicissima", but adds "gens (inquam) lanificiis" and "gens mercimoniis usitatissima" 7).
+There is still a marked difference between the men of Tenby and Gower and their Celtic neighbours 4); those of Gower or Gwyr yet preserve to a great extent their distinctiveness in dress, custom and language 5). their language being a barbarous English spoken by the mixed posterity of the English, Flemish and Norman soldiers who conquered the country in the 12th century 6); the names Milford and Haverford are evidence of the towns having been founded by those Flemings 7).
+That those Flemings in Wales were not all fighting men is evident from the pages of Giraldus Cambrensis, who calls them "gens cambrensibus inimicissima", but adds "gens (inquam) lanificiis" and "gens mercimoniis usitatissima'' 8).

-Flemish and Brabant Mercenaries in England in the 12th Century
+Flemish and Brabant Mercenaries in England in the 12th Gentury

-Those early twelfth century immigrants seem to have been the last of the stream which had apparently been pouring in since the Conquest, for not before nearly twenty years later do we again hear of Flemings and Brabanters, but in an altogether different
+Those early twelfth century immigrants seem to have been the last of the stream which had apparently been pouring in since the Conquest, for not before nearly twenty years later do we again